kairichard/propel-issue-decimal-zero-length/readme.md

 propel generates a wrong schema.xml ommitting the scale of the field

-This can be reporduced using `make test` where a second migration will be created because the schema does not match with the generated migration.
+This can be reproduced using `make test` where a second migration will be created because the schema does not match with the generated migration.

 If you run into trouble on OSX